-2 Details of the initiative
+2.3 Summary of the initiative:

-- 2.1 Title of the Initiative: - 2.2.1 South West Wales CJC Draft Corporate Plan 2023-2028. - 2.2 Brief overview of function of the South West Wales Corporate Joint Committee - 2.2.1 The Local Government and Elections (Wales) Act 2021 (the LGE Act) created the framework for a consistent mechanism for regional collaboration between local government authorities, namely CJCs.
-The LGE Act provides for the establishment of CJCs through Regulations (CJC Establishment Regulations). - 2.2.2 CJC's will exercise functions relating to strategic development planning and regional transport planning.
-They will also be able to do things to promote the economic well-being of their areas.
-In contrast to other joint committee arrangements, CJCs are separate corporate bodies that can employ staff, hold assets and budgets, and undertake functions. - 2.3 Summary of the initiative: - 2.3.1 The SWWCJC Draft Corporate Plan (2023-2028) seeks to capture progress to date as well as set out future ambitions in the form of a vision and well-being objectives together with an equality objective.
+2.3.1 The SWWCJC Corporate Plan (2023-2028) seeks to capture progress to date as well as set out future ambitions in the form of a vision and well-being objectives - together with an equality objective.
 It will also allow for the charting of the progress made in respect of the public sector duties.
 The SWWCJC is taking a proportionate and integrated approach to meeting its public sector duties through the production of 1 Corporate Plan as opposed a series of separate documents.